How to Treat Cystitis – Symptoms, and Causes

 Cystitis diagnosis and Cystitis symptoms

 A person with cystitis always wants to urinate.
 Urine output is often low.
-The emission of urine is difficult, and painful and is usually associated with burning sensation felt in urination.
+The emission of urine is difficult, and painful and is usually associated with a burning sensation felt in urination.
 Cystitis pain can also be found in the back or lower abdomen.
 In cystitis, it should be noted that sometimes the urine emits a bad smell.
 Cystitis is often without serious consequences, but in some cases, cystitis can lead to complications, such as the development of kidney infections.
 In case of suspicious symptoms (like blood in urine), discuss this immediately with your family doctor.

 Cystitis Symptoms – Signs of Cystitis